rsp/node-immoment/README.md

 This project is very young and is a work in progress.

-The 0.0 version doesn't support methods on the `immoment` object itself, only methods on objects returned by `immoment()` and doesn't do anything to their arguments.
+The 0.1 version supports some methods on the `immoment` object itself, but durations are not encapsulated yet.
 Still it already useful for simple use cases.

 For example, in Moment when you write: